ManuelVargas1251/BTC-USD-Converter/README.md

-# BTC / USD Converter
+# BTC / USD Converter Chrome Extension

 Simple web/mobile app to convert currency; BTC to USD using Angular.
 Using [Coindesk API](https://www.coindesk.com/api/) for hourly averages and [Bootstrap](http://getbootstrap.com/) for design.